 Transfer to this programme is normally only possible early in Semester 1 from a number of other programmes in the School.

-One of the largest mathematics departments in the UK
+- One of the largest mathematics departments in the UK

-Wide range of degrees, with flexibility to transfer between programmes
+- Wide range of degrees, with flexibility to transfer between programmes

-Large international cohort
+- Large international cohort

 Typical entry requirements

-|GCE A-level||In terms of A-level grades our standard offer is A*AB or AAA (or A*BB or AAB with Further Mathematics) or equivalent, including grade A in A-level Mathematics.
-In addition we welcome applications from candidates offering non-A-level qualifications with an appropriate mathematical content.
+|GCE A-level||In terms of A-level grades our standard offer is AAA (or AAB with Further Mathematics) or equivalent, including grade A in A-level Mathematics.

 |International Baccalaureate||36 points, 18 at higher level, including 6 in higher level mathematics|

-Average applicants per place: 10
+- Average applications per place: